cjacker/opensource-toolchain-pic/README.md

 After build successfully, a 'blink.hex' file will be generated in currect dir.

-By the way, it's not neccesary to look into the codes seriously at this time. every PIC model had it's own register set, although most of them are identical and most of the codes can be re-used, but the code you write for a model more likely is not compatible with other models, it always require some major or minor changes to work.
+By the way, it's not neccesary to look into the codes seriously at this time. every PIC model has it's own register set, although most of them are identical and most of the codes can be re-used, but the code you write for a model more likely is not compatible with other models, it always require some major or minor changes to work.

 ## GCBASIC